rlovell3/boost_python_compile_notes/README.md

 I recommend adding this to the tail of the b2 command:  > /home/rl/3Boost/b2_output.txt You can read that file to look for any errors in the build.

-Boost.Python .so files will now be ready for use in your c++ library build:
+Boost.Python .so files will now be ready for use in your c++ library build location you specified earlier.

 ###  the super-important makefile:
 command:  make -f makefile_name.mak